Frostman random variables, entropy inequalities, and applications: Examples

 Moreover, when $n\leq m$, it follows from Claims 3 and 4 that

-In such situation, the number $l$ can be any non-negative integer, and $X$ is $(s,O(1))$-Frostman for any $s$ with $0\leq s\leq \frac{m}{m+l}$.
+In such situations, the number $l$ can be any non-negative integer, and $X$ is $(s,O(1))$-Frostman for any $s$ with $0\leq s\leq \frac{m}{m+l}$.
 So all the $s$ from $(0,1)$ are covered.
-Therefore, in the right-hand side of \eqref{eq_mainresult}, the term $ns$ can not be replaced by $H_n(X)$.
+Therefore, in the right-hand side of \eqref{eq_thmjoint_conclusion} and \eqref{eq_thm_1.3_conclusion}, the term $ns$ can not be replaced by $H_n(X)$.

 Furthermore, if we take $n=m+l$ and $s=0$, then one deduces by Claims 2, 3, and 4 that

 when $l/m$ tends to infinity.
 For $l=0$ and $s=1$, we assert by Claim 2 that $H_n(X)=n=ns$.
 Combining \eqref{eq_basic_upper_bound_of_entropy}, \eqref{eq_indep_H_n(X)leqH_n(X+Y)} and Lemma \ref{lem_distance_indep_trivial}, we conclude that